 Important: this is a strenous hike over very difficult terrain, mostly without a path.
 During the winter months snow, ice and extremely cold weather may be experienced.

-Many of the mountainous areas used in the Traverse are the property of the Mountain Club of South Africa and private individuals.
-You are required to inform the MCSA's convenor of these properties, Mr Jan Viljoen, of your intended dates, group size and details of the group leader please to: firstname.lastname@example.org or a Whatsapp to 083 698 2973.
+The route is close to 40km and is usually done over 4 days.
+It roughly follows the ridges and hills of the Klein-Swartberg mountain range between Seweweekspoort Peak and Towerkop, or vice versa.
+Many of the mountain areas covered in the Traverse are the property of the Mountain Club of South Africa and private individuals.
+Access permission is required from the MCSA's convenor of these properties, Mr Jan Viljoen, at: firstname.lastname@example.org or Whatsapp: 083 698 2973.

 Day 1 [6-8 hours, ±10.4 km]:

 Start from Mr. Nel's farm and hike up to Colas' Cave (Seweweekspoort Peak's cave) at S 33°24'12.6" E021°22'09.5'' ±2015m, where water can normally be found again in small puddles about 10m from the cave.

 Day 2 [10-12 hours, ±10.6 km]: